AaronJRubin/javafx-pong/README.md

 #Compiling and Running the Code

-Assuming that you have the Gradle build tool installed, just run `gradle build` from the command line inside the main project directory!
+Assuming that you have Java 8 and the Gradle build tool installed, just run `gradle build` from the command line inside the main project directory!
 You'll get a runnable jar inside build/distributions.
 You can also run `gradle jfxDeploy` if you'd like to build native packages to run on a machine without Java installed.
 They'll be built inside build/distributions/bundles.